Alperenae/androidexp/README.md

 # Android Debug Bridge Exploit

 This Exploit let them exploit which android phone or emulator running on android debug bridge.
+Also this exploit should be run only linux oss.

 # Installition